MorpheusNephew/improved-octo-waddle/README.md

 ## What else I would do

 Something else I would've considered doing if I didn't want to time box this would be to implement the streaming of game stats in the context of a live game scenario.
 To do this I would've added Kafka for the streaming from PostgreSQL in combination of using GraphQL's subscription to get real-time stat updates.

+In regards to querying, for simplicity I made majority of queries operate in an OR fashion, but I would update that to allow the querier to determine if they want determine if the queries should use OR or AND similarly to how I've implemented the age or stats properties where the querier chooses the comparison operator and provides the value.

 Another addition would be an events API.
 The purpose of this would be to allow for the user(s) to be able to query stats currently being processed based on a status identifier.
 So if player stats are currently being loaded based on a game or season id there would be an identifier or correlation id that can be used to query if there were errors in the ingestion process or if it's finished and the duration of the loading of player stats.